Emotional Sobriety

 When we are emotionally dependent, how we feel about ourselves is contingent on circumstances and how we are treated by others… When we are emotionally fused, people or circumstances actually make us feel this way or that.

-Berger draws on Perls's distinction between environmental and self-support to operationalize emotional dependency as the mechanism that emotional sobriety must overcome.
+Berger draws on Fritz Perls’s distinction between environmental and self-support to explain the mechanism of emotional dependency that emotional sobriety must overcome.

 Berger, Allen, 12 Smart Things to Do When the Booze and Drugs Are Gone: Choosing Emotional Sobriety through Self-Awareness and Right Action, 2010supporting